 But the guy said that he didn't intend to carry on like that and that he was going to go.
 Manolo and I started insulting him.
 People started hissing at him and even a few screws hurled some obscenities at him.
 But the Commissioner kept his word and went away.
 We were disappointed because from the start we had counted on the Commissioner being the one to facilitate our exit with his authority.
-Things being the way they were, we decided to put the number four proposed that they each tell the story of their latest escape, one by one.
-That was how I came to know about some of their prodigious adventures, which I am going to relate here in turn, just as I heard them.
+Things being the way they were, we decided to put the pressure on exclusively through the doble.
+And to up the ante we let the boss of the Centre go.
+We were banking on his word but, above all, we were banking on his colleagues who were still in our hands.
+We were sure he would try to seek the support of the squad in order to put pressure on the Commissioner.